-The postal network is an interconnection network that possesses many desirable properties which are important in network design and applications.
+The postal network is an interconnection network that possesses many desirable properties in network design and applications.
 It includes hypercubes and Fibonacci cubes as its special cases.
-The postal network can also be considered as a flexible version of the hypercube which relaxes the restriction on the number of nodes and thus makes it possible to construct multicomputers with arbitrary sizes.
-Basically, the postal network forms a series (with series number $\lambda$ ) that is based on the sequence $N{\lambda}(n) = N{\lambda}(n-1) + N{\lambda}(n-\lambda)$ , where n is the dimension and $N{\lambda}(n)$ represents the number of nodes in an n-dimensional postal network in series $\lambda$ .
+Basically, the postal network forms a series (with series number λ) that is based on the sequence $N{\lambda}(n) = N{\lambda}(n-1) + N{\lambda}(n-\lambda)$, where n is the dimension and $N{\lambda}(n)$ represents the number of nodes in an n-dimensional postal network in series λ .
 In this paper, we study topological properties of postal networks and relationships between different postal networks.
 One application of postal networks is also shown in implementing barrier synchronization using a special spanning tree called a postal tree.
+The postal network can also be considered as a flexible version of the hypercube by relaxing the restriction on the number of nodes, and hence, makes it possible to construct multicomputers with arbitrary sizes.